-Is it even possible to completely forgive someone who cheated on you?
-Have you ever wondered what would it be like if you forgave and moved on – together or your separate ways?
-Let us discuss forgiving someone who cheated on you is not an easy thing but many people do it and find their own peace.
+Is it ever possible to completely forgive someone who cheated on you?
+Have you ever wondered what it would be like if you forgave and moved on – together or on your separate ways?
+Forgiving someone who cheated on you is not an easy thing but many people do it and find their own peace.

-Well, certainly, it’s no picnic getting cheated on.
-The value you attach to the relationship changes proportion the moment you find out your partner has been straying away from the relationship.
-And you might feel anger, betrayal and disappointment to the point you grieve beyond repair.
+The value you attach to the relationship changes its proportion the moment you find out your partner has strayed.
+You feel anger, betrayal, and disappointment to the point you grieve beyond repair.
 The concept of forgiveness after cheating can seem alien when you’re in this distraught state.

 But forgiving your cheating partner is not about them, it’s about you retaining your peace of mind.
-It might seem impossible to forgive someone who you have loved so madly only for them to cheat on you.
-You might assign blame to yourself and ask, “Where did I go wrong?”
-Or “Is it me who turned the relationship sour?”
-But remember: infidelity is a choice, and your partner chose to cheat on you.
-Forgiving your cheating partner, however, more than a prerogative, is a necessary step for you to heal from the infidelity.
+It might seem impossible to forgive someone who you have loved so madly only to find out they have cheated on you.
+You might assign blame to yourself and ask “Where did I go wrong?” or “Is it me who turned the relationship sour?”.

-Being cheated on takes a toll on mental and emotional health.
+Being cheated on takes a toll on one’s mental and emotional health.
 To forgive a cheating partner, accept the fact you are grieving and it’s okay to be sad.
 Don’t bottle up your emotions; they tend to lash out in other hurtful ways.
-Accept the emotional and mental consequence of infidelity.
+Accept the emotional and mental consequences of infidelity.
 An extramarital affair is bound to have a profound impact on you and that is about right.

 2. Express yourself

-Sometimes, talking to a person you trust, or someone who you think will understand you, is the best thing to do when you are going through a mental trauma.
-It is good to get a different perspective to your grief.
+Sometimes, talking to a person you trust or someone who you think will understand you is the best thing to do when you are going through mental trauma.
+It is good to get a different perspective on your grief.
 Don’t try to heal by yourself.
 Seek and get help from the confidante.
 Sometimes, going out with friends helps too.

 4. Give yourself and your partner some space

-Clinging to your cheating partner to inspect every move is not only going to destroy your peace of mind but also ruin the relationship.
+Clinging to your cheating partner to inspect their every move is not only going to destroy your peace of mind but also damage the relationship even more.
 If you are considering forgiving, give yourself and your partner some space.
 It might help you re-evaluate your stance on the relationship.

 6. Be understanding